 The University is required to satisfy certain restrictive financial covenants under the terms of the HSBC loan facilities.
-The University was in compliance with these covenants during the year ended April 30, 2020.
+The University was in compliance with these covenants during the year ended April 30, 2022.
 The HSBC loan facilities are due on demand following an occurrence of an event of default as defined in the agreement.
-Since no such event of default has occurred, the loans are classified as a non-current liability in these financial statements.
+No such event of default has occurred during the year ended April 30, 2022 and 2021.